 For many people, it's just a fact of life that you'll have a car loan, same as you have a mortgage.
 However, while a house (usually) appreciates, a car starts depreciating the second you drive it off the lot.

 Do you really want to take out a loan on an asset that's losing value?
 But, it's impossible to pay cash for a car, right?
 Not necessarily.
+You can make paying for a car with cash one of your financial goals.

 But, unless you are blessed with a cash windfall, you'll need to use these 5 tips to save money to pay cash for a car.